 Cost: Tickets are $20 and are available through Uniiverse (uv.

 Includes gift bag with promotional items.

 This event is 19+.

-Tickets will be available May 27, 2013 via Uniiverse.
+Tickets are available via Uniiverse.

 For more information visit EatUpTO.com.